saworbit/SPACE/docs/phase4.md

 1. **Unit Tests per crate**
    - `protocol-nvme` ensures `project_nvme_view` returns an `NvmeView` and exercises Raft stubs.
    - `protocol-nfs` reuses the metadata assertions and validates the `NfsServer` is configured even after federation.
-   - `protocol-fuse` and `protocol-csi` have tokio tests that mount/provision volumes and assert the handles are live.
+   - `protocol-fuse` and `protocol-csi` have tokio tests for the portable view mount/provisioning handles (kernel FUSE is Unix-only).
 2. **Integration idea**
    - Multi-node KIND scenario (Phase4 script) writes capsules, projects an NFS view, federates to a geo zone, and re-reads data.
 3. **Security / Chaos**